CAIDA/pktlab-pktmon/README.md

 bash pktmon.sh /opt/pktlab /opt/wasi-sdk any_monitor
 ```

-This will generate a WebAssembly binary named `any_monitor.wasm` in the current
+This will generate a monitor binary named `any_monitor.wasm` in the current
 directory, and output the SHA256 digest of the monitor in the `any_monitor.digest` file.

 You can then use `ppksman` from the `pktlab` Python3 package to sign a new `exppriv` or `delpriv` certificate with the monitor's digest, which you can then distribute with the compiled monitor to expermenters for them to use to contact your pktlab endpoint.